 Paragraph 465 of KCSiE includes links that may be useful to schools when dealing with sexual violence and sexual harassment including when it occurs online.

-The fact that a child or a young person may be LGBT is not in itself an inherent risk factor for harm.
-However, children who are LGBT can be targeted by other children.
-In some cases, a child who is perceived by other children to be LGBT (whether they are or not) can be just as vulnerable as children who identify as LGBT.
+The fact that a child or a young person may be LGBTQ is not in itself an inherent risk factor for harm.
+However, children who are LGBTQ can be targeted by other This means that in our school: